p0stc4p0n3/Dankrupt/Dankrupt VRF/readMe.txt

 > Line 13 we are importing the DankruptVRF v.0.0.1 (CID: QmTvPv1fzuyBmNkSNwtgUpt8qqCjxREeGWGsXVaJTXiGpT)

 That's actually it.
 This is now a fully functioning implementation of DankruptVRF.
-If you load this into vscode or a similar IDE, and open it using liveserver (or just plop it into a functioning library), you can open your browsers console (inspect element - ctrl+i for most browsers) and you will see something like this:
+If you load this into vscode or a similar IDE, and open it using liveserver (or just plop it into a functioning library), you can open your browsers console (inspect element - ctrl+shift+i for most browsers) and you will see something like this:
 ```
 0: "0x5bdb878c6dcb352699a4500cd21797950a46b7ba has won ipfs://QmTMh8mPUnPZ3cLozuz12huczWzihepofyoxioPx27ydBw/Castlevania.gif"
 1: "0x5c67732f63323dabf70ebdded102bff210d086ca has won ipfs://QmdXkSBbLVziCojfFuPP8Ac3NNbBp92VpStrVnYPvCW4Tp/Pokemon.gif"